Use this command to install SysManager with WinGet:

 💡 Features — open an issue

-using the feature request template.
+using the feature request template, or post in

 💬 Questions and how-to's — use

-of issues for anything open-ended.
+instead of issues for anything open-ended.

 🔒 Security vulnerabilities — please report privately via the